elephantscale/internet2-cloud-course-v2/labs/01-intro/README.md

 ## Objectives

 * Get access to various cloud systems
-* Tour of Qwiklabs for AWS and Google Cloud
+* Tour of lab platforms for AWS and Google Cloud
 * Azure Labs introduction
 * Lab access credentials will be provided before the class.